ryotoooh/ios-BLE-app/README.md

-#  iOS BLE app for Raspberry Pi with cputemp GATT server
+#  iOS BLE App

-A single page simple iOS application.
-The purpose of this prject is understanding read and write values with BLE GATT server.
-The GATT server is from https://github.com/Douglas6/cputemp
+A single page iOS application communicating with a Raspberry Pi GATT server.
+The purposes of this project are reading and writing values with a GATT server via BLE (Bluetooth Low Energy).

+## GATT Server
+The sample GATT server is [CPUTemp](https://github.com/Douglas6/cputemp) by Douglas Otwell.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)